brockhager/neuroswarm/wiki/Download.md

 If you want a script to compute checksums and auto-populate `checksums.txt`, ask and I can add an example script to the `neuroswarm/scripts/` folder.

 If you'd like to pin specific versioned links to be shown on the wiki, maintainers can add a small table below linking specific `vX.Y.Z` assets.
 For simplicity, the `latest` URL is used above and resolves to the most recent tag.

+---

+## Release Checklist (maintainers)

+Before publishing a new release, follow this checklist:

+1. Create and push the new annotated tag `vX.Y.Z`.
+2. Run `pnpm -C neuroswarm package:bins -- --os <platform>` and verify outputs in `neuroswarm/dist`.
+3. Upload release assets with proper names (e.g., `ns-node-linux-x64.tar.gz`, `checksums.txt`, `checksums.sig`).
+4. Generate `checksums.txt` with sha256 sums and sign it if using GPG; upload to the release.
+5. Update `docs/download.md` with `vX.Y.Z` links when you want to pin versioned assets (optional); otherwise rely on `latest` redirects.
+6. Run `neuroswarm/publish-wiki-now.bat --local` or dispatch `Publish Wiki Now` via GH Actions to update the wiki.
+7. Verify the wiki `Download` page lists the new release and the checksums/signatures are present.

+If you want automation for step 5, add a small CI job that updates `docs/download.md` with a pinned `vX.Y.Z` table and triggers the publish workflow.

 If you'd like me to populate the exact `vX.Y.Z` links for the most recent release automatically, I can add a script to compute and inject the latest tag automatically into the wiki during CI publishing.